 In today’s rapidly evolving digital landscape, consumers seek more than just products and services — they want meaningful connections and experiences with brands they support and trust.
-Values-based marketing goes beyond traditional advertising strategies and enables brands to showcase their values through their marketing and advertising strategies.
+Advertisers have embraced values-based marketing to go beyond traditional advertising strategies and enable brands to showcase their values through marketing and advertising strategies.

-A digital marketing strategy that embraces diversity, equity, inclusion and belonging (DEIB) should consider how brands’ media buying strategies support minority-owned publications and networks while prioritizing brand safety and suitability.
-Ad verification partners have a unique opportunity to help brands connect with customers, maximize reach and ensure brand safety and suitability.
+Advertisers that want to embrace diverse perspectives as part of a campaign’s digital marketing strategy should consider how their media buying can benefit from minority-owned publications and networks to optimize the brand’s campaign strategy and brand suitability goals.
+Ad verification partners have a unique opportunity to help support brands’ campaign goals and connect with customers, maximize reach and ensure brand safety and suitability.
 Publishers can equally benefit from adopting best practices to better align with advertiser needs.

-Below, we’ll dive into the characteristics of values-based marketing and explore practical steps advertisers can take to support diverse publishers and grow scale while maintaining protection from unsafe and unsuitable content.
+Below, we’ll dive into the characteristics of values-based marketing and explore practical steps advertisers can take if they would like to grow scale on diverse publishers while maintaining protection from unsafe and unsuitable content.

-A company’s mission and vision are critical to a values-based marketing strategy, which is a marketing strategy that appeals to consumer values and ethics and often expresses a brand’s values as part of a marketing message.
+An advertiser’s mission and vision are critical to a values-based marketing strategy, which is a marketing strategy that appeals to certain consumer values and ethics and often expresses a brand’s values as part of a marketing message.

 While traditional marketing primarily focuses on highlighting the features of a company’s products and services, a values-based marketing approach focuses on strengthening brand equity and creating positive connections that contribute toward lasting relationships with a target market.

-Modern consumers seek authentic connections with brands that actively make a positive impact on society and the environment:
+Modern consumers seek authentic connections with brands that actively make a positive impact on society:

 - One study of 8,000 consumers in 2020 across North America, EMEA and APAC found that consumers are four times more likely to purchase from a company with a strong and clear purpose and four-and-half times more likely to recommend these brands.